matheusneder/gemnsis/README.md

 ## Build, run and tests

 Nukr was written in [Clojure](https://clojure.org) and it uses [Leiningen](https://leiningen.org/) to support build and tests tasks.
-The project was created based on [pedestal service template](https://github.com/pedestal/pedestal/tree/master/service-template).
+The project was based on [pedestal service template](https://github.com/pedestal/pedestal/tree/master/service-template).
 To run tasks, at command line, `cd` to nukr root directory then:

 ### Run tests